Just Married, Finally Rested: The Beginner's Guide to Really Good Honeymoon Sex

 Before you pack up the room and head back to the emails and the family group chats—take one quiet moment and decide that this stays a priority.
 We keep talking openly about what we want.
 We stay curious about each other.
 We don’t let real life turn intimacy into the thing that keeps getting rescheduled.
 That’s it.
 That’s the whole pact.

 The Zindagi Na Milegi Dobara principle applies: you can’t go back to the resort and redo the trip, but you can carry what it made you feel back into your actual life.
 The ease, the playfulness, the comfort of two people who’ve stopped performing for each other—those are choices you can keep making, even when the laundry needs doing.
+A standing game night with the Tannmann Dil card game is a low-effort way to keep that playful curiosity alive once you're home.
 You just have to decide to.

 BONUS: Pack These.
 Thank Us Later.

 Because the right tools make everything better—from cooking to carpentry to very good honeymoons.
-A few things from Leezu’s are worth adding to the bag:
+A few things from Leezu's are worth adding to the bag, and you can browse the full massagers collection to see everything on offer:

 Why it’s perfect: One moment you’re tired and mildly ambivalent.
 Next, you’ve completely forgotten what tired means, and the ambivalence has packed its bags and left for another resort.
 Jaadugar does external play exceptionally well, finds the G-spot like it drew the original map, and has quite an extraordinary ability to make you forget everything that came before it.
 You will not want to leave it at checkout.